AlpaPhono/Python-for-Programmers/README.md

   - Tuples are immutable sequences of values **my_tuple = 'Mary', 'Poppins', 'London' **

+    Tuples are not commonly iterated through but elements are accesed indvidually or unpacked into variables

     Each type has operations specific to them.
+    <u> Common Properties <u>
+  - share syntax for indexing/slicing
+  - share some common methods and functions
+  - All can be iterated over with FOR loop

 ###Slicing Syntaxt
+  [start:stop:step]

 colours = ['red','green','blue','purple','pink','yellow','black'} <br />
 c1 = colours[0] will print 'red'<br />